Yffum/slung-public/README.md

 This repo relies on Git LFS (which is installed automatically with GitHub Desktop).

 ## Usage
-The Unity project is named "Circle Saver".
-This was a placeholder name.

-After cloning the repo, simply open "Circle Saver.sln", or add it to Unity Hub.
+After cloning the repo, simply open "Slung.sln", or add it to Unity Hub.

 ## Game Description
 Slung is a fast-paced casual slingshot game!
 Pop the bubbles before they touch the ground!